tfpf/hash-drbg/README.md

 These are the versions I have tested the installation with.
 Older versions may also work.
 You may not need all of these, depending on how and what you are installing
 * CMake ≥ 3.22
+* CPython ≥ 3.8 and its C headers and library
 * cURL ≥ 7.68.0
 * GCC ≥ 9.4.0 or Clang ≥ 12.0.0
 * Git ≥ 2.30.2
 * GNU Make ≥ 4.2.1
-* CPython ≥ 3.8 and its C headers and library
 * pip ≥ 23.0
-* pkg-config ≥ 0.29.2
+* pkg-config ≥ 0.29.2 or pkgconf ≥ 1.8.0

 On Windows, these are available natively via [MSYS2](https://www.msys2.org) and in a Linux environment via [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
 On macOS, they can be installed using